 Irradiation assisted stress corrosion cracking (IASCC) is also characterized by intergranular crack initiation and propagation.
-Many of the factors discussed for IGSCC also apply to IASCC (e.g., pH, conductivity, crevices, etc.).
+Many of the factors discussed for IGSCC also apply to IASCC (e.g. pH, conductivity, crevices, etc.).
 However, there are subtle differences between the two phenomena.
 Austenitic stainless steels that undergo IASCC need not be thermally sensitized.
 Also IASCC is highly dependent on neutron fluence exposure level.
 Annealed and irradiated austenitic stainless steel becomes susceptible to IASCC when certain criteria (i.e., threshold fluence levels as a function of stress level) are met or exceeded.
 Both stabilized and non-stabilized stainless steels appear to be equally susceptible to IASCC.

-Based on available field and laboratory data, a neutron fluence (E>1 MeV) "threshold" of $\sim$ 5 × 10 n/cm (approx. 0.8 dpa) appears to exist for annealed Type 304, 304L, 347, and 348 stainless steels in highly stressed components, and $\sim$ 2 × 10 n/cm (approx. 3.1 dpa) for lower stress components.
+Based on available field and laboratory data, a neutron fluence (E>1 MeV) "threshold" of ~5 $\times 10^{20}$ n/cm2 (approx. 0.8 dpa) appears to exist for annealed Type 304, 304L, 347, and 348 stainless steels in highly stressed components, and ~2 $\times 10^{21}$ n/cm2 (approx. 3.1 dpa) for lower stress components.